 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-What Do Box Turtles Eat In the Wild and as Pets?
+What Do Box Turtles Eat In the Wild & as Pets?
+Vet-Approved Nutritional Science & Information

 Eastern Box Turtle_Mark_Kostich, Shutterstock

-Box Turtles are hardy reptiles with long lifespans in both the wild and in captivity.
-These turtles can easily live for 30-60 years when cared for properly, and the number one factor in their longevity is a healthy diet.
+Box turtles are fascinating reptiles with long lifespans in both the wild and when kept as pets.
+These turtles can easily live for several decades when cared for properly, and a very important factor in their longevity is a healthy diet.

-Box Turtles are of the genus Terrapene, and the most common species of Box Turtles seen as pets are the Eastern Box Turtle, Gulf Coast Box Turtle, Three-toed Box Turtle, and the Western Ornate Box Turtle.
-All Box Turtles are omnivores, and as such, they will eat a wide variety of animal and plant-based foods both in captivity and in the wild.
-The proportion of these foods depend on both the age and species of Box Turtle, as some are more carnivorous than others.
+North American box turtles are of the genus Terrapene, and species of box turtles seen as pets include the eastern box turtle, Gulf Coast box turtle, three-toed box turtle, and the western ornate box turtle.
+All box turtles are classified as omnivores, and as such, they will eat a wide variety of animal and plant-based foods both as pets and in the wild.
+The proportion of these foods depend on both the age and species of box turtle, as some are more carnivorous than others.

-In this article, we’ll take a look at what the best diet is for Box Turtles in captivity, as well as what their natural diet is in the wild.
+In this article, we’ll take a look at what the best diet is for box turtles kept as pets, as well as what their natural diet is in the wild.

 divider-turtle

-In the wild, Box Turtles can typically be found roaming wooded areas, eating a largely omnivorous diet.
-There are 6 species of Box Turtle and various subspecies that can be found in Northern America, and their diet will depend in large part on their unique locality.
-That said, they will typically eat a wide range of fruit, vegetables, and leafy greens, plus insects.
+In the wild, box turtles can typically be found roaming wooded areas, eating a largely omnivorous diet.
+There are six species of box turtles and various subspecies that can be found in Northern America, and their diet will depend in large part on their unique locality.
+That said, they will typically eat a wide range of fruit, vegetables, and leafy greens, and invertebrates.
+They are opportunistic and will even feed on carrion if given the chance.

 Box Turtle

-It’s good practice to only feed your Box Turtle a full meal every second day or so and stick to a small snack in-between.
-This of course depends on the age of your Box Turtle, as well as the time of the year.
+Anecdotally, some owners insist that it’s good practice to only feed your box turtle a full meal every second day or so and stick to a small snack in-between.
+This, of course, depends on the age of your box turtle, as well as the time of the year.

 Box Turtle Nature

-Box Turtles will enjoy a wide variety of foods, and around a 50/50 ratio of plant-based food and animal-based food is ideal.
-The following fruits and vegetables are ideal for Box Turtles:
+Box turtles will enjoy a wide variety of foods, and around a 50/50 ratio of plant-based food and animal-based food is ideal for a healthy adult in maintenance.
+The following fruits and vegetables are ideal for box turtles:

 • Carrots (shredded)